Home Search Gallery How-To Books Links Workshops About Contact

 These are ALL books I've found to be very helpful.
 I first list photography books, then books helpful for photography business, then books about where to shoot.

-Most photo books are either so-so technical books about f/stops and shutter speeds, or portfolios of other photographers' work.
-Very few actually help you create better photographs by combining necessary technical fluency with the inspiration of creative arts.
+Most photo books are either boring technical books about f/stops and shutter speeds, or portfolios of other photographers' work.
+Today, most photo books have decayed to books full of computer screen shots.
+Very few actually help you create better photographs by combining the necessary technical fluency with creative inspiration.

 Art & Technique